GoLearnToCode/kiei924-chi-w16/workbook/atom.md

 All coding activities are done faster and more efficiently with the keyboard, not the mouse.
 If you must reach for the mouse or trackpad to accomplish something, take a second to also learn the keyboard equivalent so that you can avoid it the next time.

-Everything you can do with a keyboard you can also get to from a menu somewhere.
-So it's a great idea to take a couple minutes and go through each menu one by one: the File menu, the Edit menu, etc.  You don't need to learn everything in them, just read all of the items and start to get familiar with your surroundings.
+However, your mouse is really handy for one thing in particular.
+It's a great idea to take a couple minutes and go through each menu one by one: the File menu, the Edit menu, etc.  You don't need to memorize anything.
+Just read all of the items and start to get familiar with your surroundings.
 Try to figure out why the items are grouped they way they are.

 ### Preferences